communcom/commun-new/README.md

 - web on [localhost:3000](http://localhost:3000) - nextjs with commun

-## Environment

-- `WEB_DISABLE_SSR` - отключает первоначальный рендеринг на стороне сервера.

-## Issues
+### Issues

 To report a non-critical issue, please file an issue on this GitHub project.

-If you find a security issue please report details to: https://github.com/GolosChain/Commun/issues
+If you find a security issue please report details to: https://github.com/communcom/commun/issues

 We will evaluate the risk and make a patch available before filing the issue.